aholdahl/vennd-directory/README.md

 My instructors, Dane Smith and Kris Szafranski
 My cohort, particularly Andy DuBois, Dustin Fedie, David Heisel, Alex Smith, Brandon Wiedemeier, Chris O'Bannon, and Pache Vang
 My cousin, Val Holdahl

+# Further Development

+Search by location
+Search by multiple demographics
+Restrict users from voting on demographics to which they do not belong by requiring self-identification on profile page Create portal for admin to manage business categories Perform UX surveys to determine additional features and whether more demographic categories are needed.